openshift/enhancements/enhancements/network/on-prem-dual-stack-vips.md

 our deployments.
 The main concern would be logic errors arising out of the need to handle multiple VIPs, which (if they happen) will need to be addressed as bugs.

+### Drawbacks

+Nothing significant.
+A very small amount of compute resources will be used to manage the new VIPs.
+Even this can be avoided by simply not specifying the second VIP if it is not needed.

 ## Design Details